primodiumxyz/reactive-tables/README.md

 ### Overview

-The package encompasses a wide range of functionnalities, from creating a tables registry from a MUD config object, including metadata and typed methods for updating, fetching and querying data associated with each entity, to decoding onchain logs into consumable properties, and creating/syncing local tables with minimal effort.
+The package encompasses a wide range of features, from creating a tables registry from a MUD config object, including metadata and typed methods for updating, fetching and querying data associated with each entity, to decoding onchain logs into consumable properties, and creating/syncing local tables with minimal effort.

-It is meant to be used inside a MUD application, encapsulating all of RECS functionnalities, with a more convenient and explicit API, and clearer [conventions and architectural pattern](#conventions).
+It is meant to be used inside a MUD application, encapsulating all of RECS features, with a more convenient and explicit API, and clearer [conventions and architectural pattern](#conventions).

 ### Notable features